Bacan Islands: Demography

 By the mid-19th century, the interior of Bacan island was considered uninhabited and the coastal dwellers all non-indigenous.
 They consisted of the Christian descendants of Portuguese sailors (Sirani), of Malays and Papuans, of Galelas from northern Halmahera, and of Tomore people from Sulawesi's Bay of Tolo.
 Prior to World War I, the population of the island was around 13 000, including some Chinese and Arabs.
 In the late 1990s, 193 of Bacan's 7,700 Christians were Protestants.
-The whole group had a population of 84,075 at the 2010 Census.
+The whole group had a population of 84,075 at the 2010 Census, but by mid 2023 had grown to 117,986.

 Several non-Austronesian (Papuan) languages are spoken on Bacan, the main one of which is Galela but also Tobelo and Ternate.
 Near the capital Labuha, Bacanese Malay was once spoken, but as of 2012 it had only handful of speakers remaining.

 Economy

 Colonial interest in Bacan was primarily driven by the spice trade, which was flourishing in Ternate, Tidore, and Halmahera.
-The island of Bacan was not particularly sought-after for its own resources, but rather, to assist control of the more valuable islands nearby.
+The island of Bacan was not particularly sought after for its own resources, but rather, to assist control of the more valuable islands nearby.
 The Dutch East India Company paid a stipend to the Bacan sultan as compensation for the destruction of Bacan's clove trees that was higher than the salary of the Dutch Governor on Ternate and about 1/9 of that paid to the Sultan of Ternate.

 It is thought that gold was washed on Bacan since at least 1774; in the mid-nineteenth century, 20 skilled Chinese gold workers were brought from west Borneo but a gold rush did not eventuate.
 During the era of steam power, an attempt was made to establish coal mining on the island using Japanese convicts imprisoned by the Dutch.
 However, following the delivery of several tons the grade of coal was deemed poor and the mining was discontinued.

 From 1882, an Amsterdam merchant cleared plantations for vanilla, coffee, tobacco and potatoes, however, his land was unsuitable and the crops succumbed to floods, drought, rot, insects and rodents.
 Despite over ten years of large investments of capital, creditors forced him out of business in 1900 although they also did not succeed with the plantations.
 The indigenous economy included the gathering of pearl and mother-of-pearl, and the harvesting the resin from dammar.